David Gonski: Business

-His previous roles have included non-executive director of John Fairfax Holdings (between 1993 and 2005); ANZ Bank (between 2001 and 2007); Westfield Group (between 1985 and 2011); Consolidated Press; non-executive director and chair of Coca-Cola Amatil (1997 to 2017; and ING Australia.
+His previous roles have included non-executive director of John Fairfax Holdings (between 1993 and 2005); Westfield Group (between 1985 and 2011); Consolidated Press; non-executive director and chair of Coca-Cola Amatil (1997 to 2017); and ING Australia.

-However, not all Gonski's efforts have yielded strong results.
+Not all of Gonski's efforts have yielded strong results.
 During the mid-1980s on Gonski's advice, Frank Lowy established Westfield Capital Corporation with Gonski as an advisor.
 WCC invested in the predecessor of Ten Network Holdings that eventually resulted in Westfield losing several hundred million dollars.

-In August 2022, Gonski was appointed Chair of new retirement living provider Levande by EQT Infrastructure, following the acquisition of Stockland Group's 58 villages across New South Wales, Victoria, Queensland, South Australia and the Australian Capital Territory.
+In August 2022, Gonski was appointed chair of new retirement living provider Levande by EQT Infrastructure, following the acquisition of Stockland Group's 58 villages across New South Wales, Victoria, Queensland, South Australia, and the Australian Capital Territory.

-Community leadership
+On 30 October 2023, Federal Treasurer Jim Chalmers appointed Gonski to the Competition Taskforce Advisory Panel, which has been established to advise the Treasury on national competition policy.

+Government and education

+During 1996 and 1997, Gonski undertook a Review of Commonwealth assistance to the film industry.
+He was also a member of the committee appointed in 1998–99 to conduct an inquiry into the major performing arts sector (the Nugent Review, after Helen Nugent.)
+He became chair of Film Australia (a forerunner of Screen Australia) in 1997.

 In 1999, Gonski was appointed as a director to the UNSW Foundation.
 He became chancellor of the University of New South Wales and a member of the council of the university in 2005 and in 2007 became chair of the UNSW Foundation.
 Gonski is the first alumnus of the University of New South Wales to hold the position of chancellor at that university.